IBM-Bluemix-Docs/cloud-object-storage-infrastructure/desktop-clients.md

 ## Cyberduck

-Cyberduck is a popular, open-source, and easy to use FTP client that is also capable of calculating the correct authorization signatures that are needed to connect to {{site.data.keyword.cos_notm}}.
+Cyberduck is a popular, open source, and easy to use FTP client that is also capable of calculating the correct authorization signatures that are needed to connect to {{site.data.keyword.cos_notm}}.
 Cyberduck can be downloaded from [cyberduck.io/](https://cyberduck.io/).

 To use Cyberduck to create a connection to {{site.data.keyword.cos_notm}} and synchronize a folder of local files to a bucket, follow these steps.